 Here are 9 independent and lesser known dystopian films that you absolutely must see.

 Transposition of Orwell’s novel made by British television with actor Peter Cushing.
 A television film that at the time of its release caused a lot of controversy and several parliamentary questions.
 Virtually unknown and never released in many countries outside the UK, it is one of the most interesting versions of George Orwell’s novel in theaters.

 Who spies on the life of the poor employee Giuseppe Russo?
 Between old and mysterious VHS tapes that portray him in his youth whose origin he cannot explain, to a family and social situation that he cannot decipher, the protagonist discovers in the course of the film the mystery that lies behind his life.
 A mystery that has dystopian origins.
-A philosophical and existential metaphor on the invisible conditioning mechanisms that society pours out every individual.
+Director Fabio Del Greco constructs a philosophical and existential metaphor on the invisible conditioning mechanisms that society pours out on each individual.
 At the same time, the film is also a reflection on the power of control that the internet and new technologies have over our lives.